 The Star Spangled Banner.

-203 years later, the song written to memorialize a stirring victory is in the crosshairs of sides that have always struggled to listen even in the age of Scott Key.
+More than 200 years later, the song written to memorialize a stirring victory is in the crosshairs of sides that have always struggled to listen even in the age of Scott Key.
 Then there was no equality.
 But limited freedom.
-203 years later there is freedom.
+200 years later there is freedom.
 But limited equality.
-If White Americans didn’t approve of Dr. King a year before his assassination in 1967, and the data says they didn’t, 67% of whites didn’t like the venerable civil rights leader King, then there is little hope that 50 years later, the black athlete has a remote chance at acceptability, empathy or understanding from those who don’t walk in his shoes, shares his experiences or live his racial life.
+If White Americans didn’t approve of Dr. King a year before his assassination in 1967, and the data says they didn’t, 67% of whites didn’t like the venerable civil rights leader King, then there is little hope that 50 years later, the black athlete has a remote chance of acceptability, empathy or understanding from those who don’t walk in his shoes, share his experiences or live his racial life.

 Especially Adam Silver.